-The National School of Government, the training arm of the South African Government, ensures that it has a gender responsive curriculum as well as teaching materials across its various programmes.
-This ensures that gender perspectives are integrated into the learning experience and research focus areas.
-The NSG ensures the prescript of equality and non-discrimination under the law and access to justice through its provision of fair and non-discriminatory services and training to all public servants to inculcate the vales and skills to promote inclusive and fair services to the citizens of South Africa.
-In this regard, it offers free courses such as "Know and Live your Constitution"; "Ethics for the Public Sector" and "Promoting anti-discrimination in the Public Sector".
+"Promoting anti-discrimination in the Public Sector".
 In addition, the NSG ensures quality education, training and lifelong learning for women in the Public Service to contribute to overall societal advancement.
 In this regard, the NSG curriculum development intentionally focuses on inclusivity and foregrounds gender perspectives in its education, training and development offerings.
 The NSG offers the Gender Mainstreaming programme; Gender Based Violence Course and the Sexual Harassment Course; training programme on digital literacy and financial management where women are beneficiaries; also offers the gender responsive budgeting course to mainstream gender on various levels within the Public Sector through gender responsive planning and budgeting and introduces GRB as a planning tool to mainstream gender for gender equality and women's empowerment.
 The NSG incorporates courses on gender studies and social norms change into its curriculum, challenging stereotypes for the promotion of positive social norms.
-The NSG fosters icnlusive and sustainable development, advances gender equality and promotes human rights in the Public Service through a combination of research, policy advocacy, curriculum development, training programmes; case studies, and collaorative initiatives with stakeholders across sectors through hosting masterclasses.
+The NSG fosters inclusive and sustainable development, advances gender equality and promotes human rights in the Public Service through a combination of research, policy advocacy, curriculum development, training programmes; case studies, and collaborative initiatives with stakeholders across sectors through hosting masterclasses.
 NSG offers leadership and development programmes for women, including skills-building workshops and networking events to empower women in pursuit of leadership roles.
-Training awarded to women in the Public Service over the past five years: total women trained = 115 299 in several courses within the Public Service.
+Training awarded to women in the Public Service over the past five years: total women trained = 115 266 in several courses within the Public Service.

-(iv) National human rights institution and measures taken by South Africa to address violations of women's rights and promote gender equality
+National human rights institution and measures taken by South Africa to address violations of women's rights and promote gender equality